etwernerMIDS/Machine_Learning_at_Scale/Final_Project/README.md

 The main focus of Project 1 is querying the data.
 This is accomplished with SQL while utilizing Google Cloud Platform (GCP) and BiqQuery.
 The queries answer business-driven questions using public datasets housed in GCP.
 The datasets are accessed through the web UI (BiqQuery) and command-line tools.
 Analysis and insights are performed in Jupyter Notebooks.

-*All of these projects were completed for UCB's Master of Data Science Course W209 - Machine Learning at Scale.
-These were completed using a Google Cloud Platform Notebook Instance.*
+*All of these projects were completed for UCB's Master of Data Science Course W261 - Machine Learning at Scale.
+These were completed using an AWS Databricks Instance.*